sourcefuse/loopback4-microservice-catalog/packages/archival/README.md

 );
 ```

-- ImportArchivedDataService uses a ProcessImportedDataProvider that takes the json data as input.
-You can implement it for data processing.
+- ImportArchivedDataService uses a ProcessRetrievedDataProvider that takes the json data as input.
+You can implement it for data processing and save the retrieved data to desired system.

 - BuildWhereConditionService is to save the filter column of archive_mapping model.